-Table 1 lists the roads tested with corresponding Google Maps[©] links.
-Clicking those links will show the corresponding tested road in a Web browser, as illustrated in Figure 3.
-In total 726 miles (386 in 2014 and 340 in 2015) were tested with about 242 miles of tested sections in 2014 repeated in 2015.
+Table 1 lists the roads tested with corresponding Google Maps© links.
+Clicking those links will show the corresponding tested road in a Web browser, as illustrated in Figure 4.
+In total 646 miles (329 in 2014 and 317 in 2015) were tested.

-Overall Condition of Tested Roads
+Overall Structural Condition of Tested Roads

 Data processing includes mapping data from different files provided by Greenwood in to one Excel file as explained in the pooled fund summary report (Katicha et al. 2017).
-A methodology based on the number of remaining ESAL's was used to arrive at a preliminary estimate for threshold between good/fair and fair/poor segments.
-It is expected that the estimated threshold will be revised based on the experience gained from implementation effort.
+A methodology based on the number of remaining Equivalent Single Axle Loads (ESAL's) was used to arrive at a preliminary estimate for threshold between good/fair and fair/poor segments.
+The remaining ESALs thresholds used in the report are only for illustrative purposes and it is expected that the estimated threshold will be revised based on the experience gained from TSD implementation efforts by individual SHAs.

-Initially, three road category - Interstate, primary and secondary roads were considered based on AC layer thickness as shown in Table 2.
+Initially, three road categories - Interstate, primary and secondary roads were considered based on AC layer thickness as shown in Table 2.
 The database generated in Rada et al. (2016) was used.
 The database contains a range of pavement structures (layer thickness) and material characteristics (layer moduli) values generated using Monte Carlo simulation and corresponding pavement responses (strain and deflections) computed using the layered linear elastic program JULEA.
 The pavement segments in the JULEA database was grouped in one of three road category based on AC layer thickness as shown in the Table 2.
-In each pavement segment, number of repetitions to failure, N_f was computed using Asphalt Institute equation (Asphalt Institute.
+In each pavement segment, number of repetitions to failure, $N_f$ was computed using Asphalt Institute equation (Asphalt Institute.
 1982))